 The Warrior Challenge 5k and 1-mile run, presented by Southwest Water, will be held on Saturday, April 17, at the University of Montevallo Disc Golf Course, located near the McChesney Student Activity Center.
 The 5k will begin at 8 a.m., followed by the 10 a.m. start of the 1-Mile Color Run.
 Due to COVID-19 protocols, spectators will not be allowed.
 All runners will be required to wear a mask at the starting line and upon completing the race.
 The starting corrals of the race will be established to allow for social distancing.
 All other standard COVID-19 protocols will be followed, including hand sanitization stations and bottled water, rather than self-serve or open containers.

-If your business would like to advertise or provide sponsorships of the virtual event please contact Kyndel Cunningham at (205) 382-5268 or email firstname.lastname@example.org.
+If your business would like to advertise at our event, sponsorships of the event are available.
+Please contact Chandler Olivier at (205) 705-6124 or email Colivier@forum.montevallo.edu.

 THE ARC OF SHELBY COUNTY

-“Thanks to the efforts of DeAnna Smith and her students at the University of Montevallo, the Warrior Challenge will proceed in this time of uncertainty for many in our community.
-We are especially grateful for the students’ continued efforts to raise both awareness and funds to support the programs and services that we provide to individuals with developmental disabilities and their families.
-The Arc serves over 1,500 individuals and families in Shelby County through community-based programs including early intervention, community living and employment services.
-We hope individuals and families around the globe will take advantage of this opportunity to support the UM Students and The Arc of Shelby County by participating in the virtual event,” said Jennifer Ellison, director of development for The Arc of Shelby County.
+“Thanks to the efforts of DeAnna Smith and her students at the University of Montevallo, the Warrior Challenge will raise both awareness and funds to support the programs and services that we provide to individuals with developmental disabilities and their families.
+The Arc serves over 1,300 individuals and families in Shelby County through community-based programs including early intervention, community living and employment services.
+We are especially grateful when we have the opportunity to collaborate with partners in our community and we are so thankful for our ongoing partnership with the University of Montevallo.
+We are looking forward to a great event!” said Jennifer Ellison, director of development for The Arc of Shelby County.